-NRCS Flat Rate Cost Share Contract Code Туре Amount \$ Maximum Rate Term Conversion of eligible land - ≥2.0 acres and <5.0 acres.
-612 50% for establishment and 100% for land dedication 10 years Conversion of eligible land - ≥5.0 acres and <10.0 acres.
-612 50% for establishment and 75% for land dedication 10 years Conversion of eligible land - ≥10.0 acres.
-612 50% for establishment and land dedication 10 years
+NRC Flat Rate Cost Share Contract Code Туре Amount \$ Maximum Rate Term

+Crop land Conversion 612 Annual \$1 00 75 to 750% of actual for establishment 10 years of eligible land - ≥2.0 \$27500/ac and 100% for land acres and <5.0 acres. dedication costs, not to exceed 7 5 0% of cost estimate Conversion of eligible 612 50% for establishment and 75% 10 years land - ≥5.0 acres and for land dedication <10.0 acres.
+Conversion of eligible 612 50% for establishment and land 10 years land - ≥10.0 acres. dedication

 - 1. Eligible land includes any cropland where grain, vegetable, and/or forage crops have been grown and harvested in each of the last 3 years, and in at least 8 of the last 10 years. - 2.
-The maximum cost share rate shall be 50% for both establishment and dedicated land for any project on a parcel that: a) is less than 10 acres in size; or b) was platted after 1/1/2015 and is not zoned agricultural. - 3.
+The maximum cost share rate shall be 50% for both establishment and dedicated land for any project on a parcel that: a) is less than 10 acres in size; or b) was platted after 1/1/2015 and is not zoned agricultural.
+Maximum annual incentive rates shall be determined as follows: \$275/acre for soils with D or greater slopes and for areas within 300' of a protected water course, drainage ditch, Type III or greater wetland, intermittent stream as depicted on USGS quadrangle maps, or top of a bluff or ravine; \$225/acre for soils with C slopes; \$200/acre for soils with B slopes, and \$175/acre for soils with A slopes.
+Total incentive amount shall be rounded to the nearest \$100. - 3.
 Notwithstanding 2., above, payment shall be limited to a maximum amount such that the overall total cost benefit for volume reduction does not exceed \$2000 per acre foot of runoff. - 4.
 Payment shall be made following the same schedule as specified for Conservation Cover. - 5.
 Eligible establishment costs may include: site preparation, seeding (to establish cover between rows or groupings), tree/shrub stock, mats, shelters, installation (by hand or mechanical depending on planting size), and first-year maintenance (mowing and/or chemical treatment).
 The maximum cost for tree/shrub stock shall be based on the lowest reasonable market value of bare root seedlings up to 18".
 Only those species listed in Appendix C are eligible for cost share.
-The maximum cost for tree shelters shall be based on mesh-style tubes unless solid tubes are deemed necessary by the SWCD. - 6.
+Tthe maximum cost for tree shelters shall be based on mesh-style tubes unless solid tubes are deemed necessary by the SWCD. - 6.
 Upland treatment is required - 7.
-The minimum project size shall be 2 acres. - 8.
+The minimum project size shall be $\frac{12}{2}$ acres. - 8.
 Land where the maintenance of permanent natural vegetation is required under Chapter 70-8-11, Scott County Zoning Ordinance and/or MN Statute 103F.48, may only be eligible for the One-time payment of \$500/acre. - 9.
 Establishment of trees/shrubs within a Conservation Cover project may be eligible for funding provided: a) it is approved by the SWCD and included a signed Conservation Plan; and b) installation of both practices complies with their respective practice standards (327 and 612). - 10.
-Non-native species may be used subject to approval by the District and not exceeding 10% of the planting; non-native species are ineligible for cost share. - 11.
+Non-native species may be used subject to approval by the District and not exceeding 1025% of the planting; non-native species are ineligible for cost share. - 11.
 Species diversity shall be considered a priority objective of the tree planting plan. - 12.
-The tree planting plan shall not consist of more than 15% conifers. - 13.
+The tree planting plan shall not consist of more than $\underline{125}$ % conifers. - 13.
 Existing stands, regardless of whether or not financial assistance was previously provided, shall not be eligible for funding. - 14.
 Areas having the greatest environmental benefit within a field(s) targeted for this practice shall be prioritized for financial assistance.